RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/ATLASEfficiencies_8hpp.md

           const static HEPUtils::BinnedFn1D<double> _eff_E80 = {binedges_E80, binvalues_E80};

-          // Now loop over the electrons and only keep those that pass the random efficiency cut auto keptElectronsEnd = std::remove_if(electrons.begin(), electrons.end(),
+          // Now loop over the electrons and only keep those that pass the random efficiency cut
+          /// @note No delete is necessary, because this should only ever be applied to a copy of the Event Particle* vectors
+          /// @todo This is an exact duplication of the above filtering code -- split into a single util fn (in unnamed namespace?) when binned fns are static auto keptElectronsEnd = std::remove_if(electrons.begin(), electrons.end(),
                                              [](const HEPUtils::Particle* electron) {
                                                const double e_pt = electron->pT();